 Megan Cole has been on a journey to reduce her household’s waste for the last few years.
 When she came across a “Grow your own greens” workshop by Love Food Hate Waste workshop, and it was only two minutes up the road from her house, she jumped at the opportunity.
 The workshop is designed to inspire people to grow their own food, and use it wisely, while teaching some great tips and cooking tasty food.
-Meg tells us about her experience and what she took away from it:
+Megan tells us about her experience and what she took away from it.

 Tell us a bit about yourself

 I live in West Auckland’s Huia on a sunny, coastal quarter-acre section with my partner, two children and eight chickens.
 Our property has plenty of lawn area, flower gardens, a vegetable garden, and fruit trees (feijoa, grapefruit, mandarin, lime, lemon, and apple).
 We were lucky to inherit a ready made, and very usable garden from the original owner, when we bought the property two years ago.

 What made you decide to attend the Grow Your Greens workshop?

 I was already on my own path of reducing waste – I buy what I need, we try to eat everything we cook, and if something is not eaten it goes to the chickens or is composted.
 I also have a deep interest in permaculture gardening (bringing the production of food closer to the consumer, with the consumer’s waste going back into the cycle).

 What are the top tips you learnt at the workshop?